akashrchandran/portfolio/CONTRIBUTING.md

 **14.** Click on `Create Pull Request`.

 **15** Voila!
-You have made a PR to Portfolio Website.
+You have made a PR to portfolio website.
 Sit back patiently and relax while your PR is reviewed.